 - 4 hard cooked eggs, peeled

 - Stir kefir, beets, green onions, cucumber and ¾ of the dill.
 Season to taste with lemon juice, sugar, salt, and pepper.

 - Place the soup in your refrigerator for a few hours (but if you are hungry go for it).

-- Serve in individual bowls with an egg and sprinkled with the remaining dill.
+- Serve in individual bowls each with cucumber, egg, potato and sprinkled with the remaining dill.
 Originally you would eat the boiled potato on the side, I prefer them cooked in the skin, cooled and chopped in the soup.